hassanakthv/SIPMS/README.md

 SIP-MS leverages shotgun proteomics techniques to offer collagenous peptide-based species identification.
 It stands on two foundational pillars: a machine learning method classifier (a Random Forest classifier) with species-specific peptide sequences and abundances, and a correlation classifier that considers all informative peptides in a dataset.
 ***

-## Species Search Engine (SSE)
+## Species Search Engine (KISSE)

-SIP-MS is integrated as the back-end algorithm for the current SSE GUI, which, as of January 2024, encompasses 8 species.
+SIP-MS is integrated as the back-end algorithm for the current SSE GUI, which, as of February 2025, encompasses 8 species.
 SSE takes into account various factors provided by SIP-MS results.
 It then either yields a prediction score for the submitted sample to identify the species or offers a similarity score for a sample in cases where SSE determines that the species for the submitted samples is not in the current database.

 Here you can see the current species inventory